R-C-Cable/CS400-Final-Project/README.md

 -Creates Person objects.
 -Inputs them into a programmer defined Queue.
 -Sorts them using a programmer defined recursive Quick Sort algorithm.
--Uses Comparator to sort them in more than one way.
+-Uses Comparators to sort them in more than one way.